 No amount of imagining can conjure up what Namibia delivers.
 A country of extremes, it is part moonscape, part dunescape, part verdant landscape.
 Searing desert disappears into the raging Atlantic along the bleakly beautiful, often fog-bound Skeleton Coast.
 While in the northeast lush vegetation is a shocking contrast to the barren parched valleys, plains, and peaks in the rest of the country.

-Traditional culture is strong and an opportunity to travel to the Kaokveld in the far northwest to meet the Himba people or the San (formerly Bushmen) of the Kalahari makes the Namibian adventure that much more memorable.
-Red Savannah offers tailor-made itineraries that range from flying safaris to self-drive explorations or a combination of both.
+Traditional culture is strong and an opportunity to travel to the Kaokveld, in the far northwest to meet the Himba people, or the San (formerly Bushmen) of the Kalahari makes the Namibian adventure that much more memorable.
+Red Savannah offers tailor-made holidays that range from flying safaris to self-drive explorations or a combination of both.